daviddenton/daviddenton.github.io/_posts/2021-06-29-refactoring-type-signatures.md

 interface Filter : (FilterChain, ServletRequest) -> ServletResponse
 ```

-One thing that is common in more Functional Languages, but that we can't currently do in the IDE (hint hint JetBrains!)
+One thing that is common in more functional languages, but that we can't currently do in the IDE (hint hint JetBrains!)
-is to apply [currying] to split the `Filter` into a Higher Order Function (ie. one which returns another function):
+is to apply [currying] to split the `Filter` into a higher-order function (i.e. one which returns another function):

 ```kotlin
 interface FilterChain : (ServletRequest) -> ServletResponse